Boom Boom Boom: Critical reception

 In his weekly UK chart commentary, James Masterton wrote that "now the lads return with their second hit, possessing none of the novelty or even slight charm of the first.
 Top 20 on the name alone, but no further on its merits."
 Mark Sutherland from NME named it "this year's 'No Limits', only good."
 James Hamilton from Music Weeks RM Dance Update said the song is "neither as blatantly filthy nor as good" as 'Don't Stop (Wiggle Wiggle)', describing it as a "similar catchy I say boom boom boom, now let me hear you say whey-yo chanter".
 Mark Frith from Smash Hits was very negative, giving it zero points out of five, adding, "Blimey!
 The Outhere Brothers have turned into Real 2 Reel.
 And they're still rubbish!"

 Music video

-Two different music videos for the song were made.
-The original video was later made available on YouTube in 2010 and had accumulated over 23 million views by September 2021.
-For the UK/Europe release, a second video was made with animated clips, among them the 1935 short Betty Boop and Grampy (similar to their previous UK release "Don't Stop (Wiggle Wiggle)") but this time, The Outhere Brothers themselves appeared in front of the footage.
+Two different music videos were produced for "Boom Boom Boom".
+The original video was later made available on YouTube in 2010 and had accumulated over 33 million views by December 2025.
+For the UK/Europe release, a second video was made with animated clips, among them the 1935 short Betty Boop and Grampy (similar to their previous UK release "Don't Stop (Wiggle Wiggle)") but this time, the Outhere Brothers themselves appeared in front of the footage.
+"Boom Boom Boom" was a Box Top for several weeks on British music television channel The Box from July 1995.
+It was also A-listed on Germany's VIVA in August, and the following month, MTV Europe put the video on break out rotation.